-• All prevocational services should be reviewed and considered as a component of an individual's person-centered services and supports plan no less than annually, more frequently as necessary or as requested by the individual.
+All Prevocational Services should be reviewed and considered as a component of an individual's person-centered services and supports plan no less than annually, more frequently as necessary or as requested by the individual.
 These services and supports should be designed to support successful employment outcomes consistent with the individual's goals.

-- Personal assistance may be a component of prevocational services as necessary for the individual to participate in the service but may not comprise the entirety of the service. - Transportation costs for the implementation of Prevocational Services are included in the unit rate. - Prevocational Services furnished under the waiver may not include services available under a program funded under section 110 of the Rehabilitation Act of 1973 and its amendments or section 602(16) and (17) of the Individuals with Disabilities Education Act (20 U.S.C.
+Personal Assistant services may be a component of Prevocational service as necessary for the individual to participate in the service but may not comprise the entirety of the service.

+Transportation costs for the implementation of Prevocational Services are included in the unit rate.

+Prevocational Services furnished under the waiver may not include services available under a program funded under section 110 of the Rehabilitation Act of 1973 and its amendments or section 602(16) and (17) of the Individuals with Disabilities Education Act (20 U.S.C.
 1401(16 and 17)).
-Therefore, the case record for any individual receiving this service must document the individual is not eligible for, unable to access, exhausted services or otherwise inapplicable for the aforementioned programs as outlined in an MOU between vocational rehabilitation and the Division of DD.
+Therefore, the case record for any individual receiving this service must document the individual is not eligible for, unable to access, exhausted services or otherwise inapplicable for the aforementioned programs as outlined in an interagency MOU between Vocational Rehabilitation and the Division of DD.